 - How much each spouse earns now and can earn in the future

 - How much time each spouse spent doing household duties

-- How much time it would take for the spouse needing support to get a job or the training, education to get a job
+- How much time it would take for the spouse needing support to get a job or the training and education necessary to get a job

 - What type of lifestyle the couple had during the marriage